Harmonic function: Harmonic functions on manifolds

 Many of the properties of harmonic functions on domains in Euclidean space carry over to this more general setting, including the mean value theorem (over geodesic balls), the maximum principle, and the Harnack inequality.
 With the exception of the mean value theorem, these are easy consequences of the corresponding results for general linear elliptic partial differential equations of the second order.

 Subharmonic functions

-A C^{2} function that satisfies Δf ≥ 0 is called subharmonic.
+A $C^2$ function that satisfies $\Delta f \ge 0$ is called subharmonic.
 This condition guarantees that the maximum principle will hold, although other properties of harmonic functions may fail.
 More generally, a function is subharmonic if and only if, in the interior of any ball in its domain, its graph lies below that of the harmonic function interpolating its boundary values on the ball.

 Harmonic forms

 One generalization of the study of harmonic functions is the study of harmonic forms on Riemannian manifolds, and it is related to the study of cohomology.
 Also, it is possible to define harmonic vector-valued functions, or harmonic maps of two Riemannian manifolds, which are critical points of a generalized Dirichlet energy functional (this includes harmonic functions as a special case, a result known as Dirichlet principle).
 This kind of harmonic map appears in the theory of minimal surfaces.
 For example, a curve, that is, a map from an interval in $\R$ to a Riemannian manifold, is a harmonic map if and only if it is a geodesic.